mighty-gerbils/gerbil/README.md

 # Installation
 ## Source Code
-The source code for Gerbil is hosted on [Github](https://github.com/vyzo/gerbil).
+The source code for Gerbil is hosted on [Github](https://github.com/vyzo/gerbil), with the latest release available in [releases](https://github.com/vyzo/gerbil/releases).

-You can obtain the source tree directly in the command line by cloning the repository:
+For cutting-edge Gerbil, you can clone the repository:
 ```
 $ git clone https://github.com/vyzo/gerbil.git
 ```

 ## Dependencies
 I have tested the bootstrap with Gambit v4.8.x, but older versions starting with v4.6.0 used to work as well.
-Nonetheless, the latest version of Gambit from master is recommended, as important pieces of the standard library require raw device support ([gambit#272](https://github.com/gambit/gambit/pull/272)).
+Nonetheless, if you want to use the latest Gerbil from master after v0.12, then the latest version of Gambit from master is also recommended, as important pieces of the standard library require raw device support ([gambit#272](https://github.com/gambit/gambit/pull/272)).

 The core system has no dependencies outside Gambit, but the standard